 THEY NEED THE GOSPEL

 Most of the Hmong people in the world are not Christian.
 Unless they hear the Gospel, they will suffer eternal damnation in hell.
 God loves these people, and Jesus died for their sins.
-They need to hear the Gospel of Christ.
+They need to listen to the Gospel of Christ.
 With God’s help, the Hmong Mission Society intends to reach out with the Gospel to all the Hmong people in the world.
-Hmong Mission Society is doing ministry in the United States and Asia.
+Hmong Mission Society is doing Ministry in the United States and Asia.
 Will you help us bring the Gospel to these people?

 LCMS HMONG MINISTRIES

-2000—There are 18 missions, 6 ordained pastors, 6 Deacons, and approximately 1,500 believers in the United States.
+2000—there are 18 missions, 6 ordained pastors, 6 Deacons, and approximately 1,500 believers in the United States.

-2013—There are three ordained pastors, eight students, and 600 believers in Asia.
+2013—there are 24 missions, 15 ordained pastors, 4 Vicars, 2 Deacons, and approximately 2,500 believers in the United States.
+2013—there are three ordained pastors, eight students, and 600 believers in Asia.

 Hmong Mission Society

-The Lutheran Church Missouri Synod
+The Lutheran Church - Missouri Synod